devnax/makepack/README.md

 ### `pack`

 The `pack` command is used to build your library and optionally publish it to the npm repository.
 This command compiles your code into a distributable format and prepares it for sharing with others.
+It will load `esbuild.config.js` if it exists in the root of the project.

 #### Usage